bytecodealliance/wasmtime/docs/stability-tiers.md

   passes.
 For example a Tier 2 platform runs in CI directly or via emulation.
   Features are otherwise fully tested on CI.

-* Complete implementations for any feature that's part of Tier 1.
-For example all Tier 2 targets must implement all of the Tier 1 WebAssembly proposals.
+* Complete implementations for anything that's part of Tier 1.
+For example all Tier 2 targets must implement all of the Tier 1 WebAssembly proposals, and all Tier 2 features must be implemented on all Tier 1 targets.

 * All existing developers are expected to handle minor changes which affect Tier 2 components.
 For example if Cranelift's interfaces change then the developer